sproutcore/build-tools/README.md

 The new build tools automatically watch for changes, so just start editing your files and refresh the page to see your changes!

 Please join us on [#sproutcore on IRC](http://sproutcore.com/community/#tab=irc) or post a message to the [mailing list](http://groups.google.com/group/sproutcore/topics?gvc=2) if you run into any issues!

+On Windows:

+Follow the same steps.
+You might run into a problem where running ```npm install``` in the getting-started folder immediately returns an error.
+This is caused by the way git has been installed on your system, where %PROGRAMFILES%\git\cmd is put into the path, but not %PROGRAMFILES%\git\bin. npm uses child processes which cannot execute .cmd files, so you will have to see whether it is indeed in your path by typing:

+    echo %PATH%

+If ```C:\Program Files\git\bin``` is not in your path, you can put it in by doing

+    set PATH=%PROGRAMFILES%\git\bin;%PATH%

+Also, the command to start the buildtools needs to be prepended with node:

+    node node_modules\sproutcore\bin\sproutcore